N.O.V.A. Near Orbit Vanguard Alliance

 N.O.V.A.
 Near Orbit Vanguard Alliance is an action-adventure video game for the iPad and other Apple products made for Apple by Gameloft.
 It was released on December 17, 2009, for iOS, WebOS and is one of the games containing the Gameloft Live online gaming service.
 It was later released on the PlayStation Network for the PlayStation Portable and PlayStation 3 on December 21, 2010, just five days after the release of N.O.V.A.
 2. N.O.V.A Legacy, a remaster of the original N.O.V.A. developed by Gameloft Madrid, was also released for Android on the Google Play Store in 2017 and on iOS App Store in 2018.

 Gameplay

 N.O.V.A. is primarily a first-person shooter, with one on-rails driving segment.
+Its single player main story length averages approximately 4 hours.
 Throughout the game's twelve levels, players fight against alien enemies known as Xenos.
 The game takes major cues from sci-fi console shooters, such as the Halo and Metroid series.
 The player can use eight weapons that resemble futuristic versions of weapons found in one of Gameloft's previous works, Modern Combat: Sandstorm.